-Your body needs vitamin E to work properly and it’s important to pay attention to your vitamin E intake on a regular basis.
+Your body needs vitamin E to work properly, and it’s important to pay attention to your vitamin E intake on a regular basis.
 Vitamin E is a potent antioxidant, which helps combat free radical damage and prevent a great number of health issues, including heart disease and cancer.
 This nutrient also plays an important role in gene expression, cell health, and immunity.

-Kiwi contains around 10% of your daily requirements of vitamin E, and it’s also rich in fiber and vitamin C. Kiwis are sweet and tart at the same time and I usually have one kiwi for my breakfast with my favorite cereal.
+Kiwi contains around 10% of your daily requirements of vitamin E, and it’s also rich in fiber and vitamin C. Kiwis are sweet and tart at the same time, and I usually have one kiwi for my breakfast with my favorite cereal.

 2. Sunflower seeds

 Eating sunflowers seeds is one of the best and easiest ways to increase your vitamin E intake.
 An ounce of sunflower seeds contains over one-third of your daily requirements.
 Eat them plain or add some to your vegetable salad.

 A ½ cup of chopped or diced mango contains about 5% of your daily Vitamin E needs.
 While it may not be enough to satisfy the whole day’s need, it’s definitely a great and tasty way to contribute.
-You can add mangoes to your yogurt, smoothies, or mix them with diced red onion, chopped jalapenos and avocado for a delicious salsa.
+You can add mangoes to your yogurt, smoothies or mix them with diced red onion, chopped jalapenos, and avocado for a delicious salsa.

 Put tomatoes on burgers and sandwiches, or add them to your vegetable salad.
-Whip up some spaghetti sauce or salsa or mix several tomatoes with fresh basil, mozzarella cheese and balsamic vinegar for a delicious side dish.
+Whip up some spaghetti sauce or salsa or mix several tomatoes with fresh basil, mozzarella cheese, and balsamic vinegar for a delicious side dish.

 Almonds are also a wonderful choice for your trail mix and plain yogurt with some fruits and honey.
 Since almonds have many calories, make sure you don’t consume pounds of them daily, or you could gain a few unwanted pounds.

-You can use fresh spinach in your salad, vegetable soup or put spinach into your turkey sandwich.
+You can use fresh spinach in your salad, vegetable soup, or put spinach into your turkey sandwich.
 The options are endless.
 Spinach is low in calories, so you don’t have to worry about your weight.

 7. Peanut butter

 You can also mix it with soy sauce and olive oil for a yummy peanut sauce on your favorite pasta.
 You may also like peanut butter on pancakes and waffles.
-If you don’t want to eat peanut butter, whole peanuts are the perfect choice too.
+If you don’t want to eat peanut butter, whole peanuts are a perfect choice too.

 Add a few of these vitamin E rich foods to your diet to ensure you’re getting enough of this essential vitamin.
 What are your favorite foods on this list?
 What do you eat to boost your vitamin E intake?